Bethel-nz/wiggly/README.md

 ## Conclusion

 This documentation provides an overview of how to set up and use the `Wiggly` framework for building a server with middleware and dynamic routing through a file-based routing system.
-Follow the directory structure, create your route handlers, and start your server with ease.
+Follow the directory structure, create your route handlers, and start your server with ease on either Node.js or Bun.
 Happy coding!